 Note: If you would like to and are the slightest bit interested in how we got there, you can also reference this article.

 Despite our research and gut feeling, we discovered one little flaw in user testing.
 We had opted to omit the bottom navigation from every child page in the app.
 In retrospect, we realised we had to change something before we submitted the new version of the app.
-Discovering that our external testers were stack in a never ending back stack of teams and competitions, we had to do something.
+Discovering that our external testers were stuck in a never ending back stack of teams and competitions, we had to do something.

 Essentially at this point our solution became to re-introduce the navigation bar on team and competition views.
 It made the most sense and ensured the user could get back to top level as they pleased - or - use the up button.
 This also meant child pages like individual matches didn't need it because if you were to navigate away to a team for example, you can get back with both the back button and bottom navigation (to top level at least).